Miniack/HerculesWS-syntax-highlight/README.md

 ### How to add to Notepad++?
- - Open your Notepad++ and go to the Language > Define your language... > Import.
+ - Open your Notepad++ and go to the Language > Define your language... > Import > Import the file Notepadpp-HerculesWS-syntax-highlight.xml.
  - Use default styles in the Settings > Style Configurator > Select theme: Default.
  - Or you can download example style theme /themes/rAthenaWhite.xml and import it Settings < Import < Import style theme(s)....
  - Restart Notepad++ after changing language or styles.